Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - Your mind is still yours.
 You can focus on anything you choose to.
   - since your brain cannot grasp what is reality, you can choose what to believe in, and that will help you speed up or slow down your life
   - check David R. Hawkins Energy Frequencies
+  - allow yourself to believe whatever makes your life easier

+- Stop, and reflect on what you are doing as if you were watching yourself as a 3rd person.

+- Everything that is worth chasing cannot be conceived in your head because you never experienced it or thought about it.
+Growth is about making the unconceivable conceivable in your mind.
+Worry will not allow you to make the unconceivable to you conceivable, since it drives you to sticking to what you only feel it's conceivable.